tombenner/nui/README.md

 * Styling variables are defined at the top, but they can be added/modified/removed as you see fit.
 * You can make an element inherit from multiple style classes (see Creating Custom Style Classes below).
-* Style classes beginning with "UI" are applied via UIAppearance, and thus are applied to all elements of that class in the application, regardless of whether they inherit from a NUI class.

 To see all of the available properties and values, see the Style Classes and Style Value Types lists below.